Flea Treatment or Dangerous Pesticide?

 Cat owners should avoid over-the-counter flea medications including flea bombs, dips and shampoos that contain the pesticides pyrethrin and permethrin.
 These ingredients are dangerous to cats, and have been known to cause vomiting, seizures, skin reactions and death.
 The insecticides are so dangerous they shouldn’t even be applied to dogs that come in contact with cats, says Gross.
 (While the treatments might not necessarily pose a danger to healthy dogs, they could cause a bad reaction in a dog with a predisposed condition.)

 It’s especially important that pet owners do not apply a product intended for dogs on a cat, says Dr. David W. Reinhard, a consulting veterinarian for VPI.
-“The formulation of Bio Spot for cats and dogs is completely different,” he explains.
-Bio Spot for dogs and Zodiac Spot On contain the insecticide permethrin.
-Hartz UltraGuard Pro, Flea & Tick Drops for Dogs contains Phenothrin.
-Neither one of these insecticides is safe for use on cats.
+“The formulation of flea medications for cats and dogs is completely different,” he explains.
+Some canine medications contain the insecticide permethrin or Phenothrin.
+Neither one of these insecticides is safe for use on cats and can be lethal.

 Picking the Right Flea Treatment